Reviews |

 Nieuws uit de wereld van

-jacht & gamefarming in Afrika
+Jacht & Gamefarming in Afrika

 Op deze pagina zullen we nieuws en de andere actualiteiten uit de wereld van jacht en gamefarming in (Zuid-)Afrika met u delen.
 Deze wereld is voortdurend in beweging.
 Juist doordat het, zeker in Zuid-Afrika, zo'n belangrijke economische pijler is, vindt er veel onderzoek plaats naar de rol en het functioneren van deze sector.
 Niet alleen in economische zin, maar zeker ook als middel om de oorspronkelijke natuur van Zuid-Afrika duurzaam te behouden.
 De beeldvorming van "Conservation through Hunting", oftwel jacht als middel voor natuurbeheer, is sterk in opkomst.
-Wij willen deze inzichten vanuit de regio zelf en de deskundigen die daar verder onderzoek naar doen, hier graag met u delen.
+Wij willen deze inzichten vanuit de regio zelf en de deskundigen die daar verder onderzoek naar doen, hier graag met u delen in onderstaande blog.

 3-12-2024